-Tests of Contracts and Bid Procedures
+3. Tests of Contracts and Bid Procedures

-We tested expenditures under Measure U to determine if the expenditure was part of a valid contract, that the contract was properly approved by the District's Governing Board, and that the contract was established in compliance with Public Contract Code provisions, including bid procedures.
+We tested expenditures under Measure T to determine if the expenditures were part of a valid contract, that the contract was properly approved by the District's Governing Board, and that the contract was established in compliance with Public Contract Code provisions, including bid procedures.
 Our testing was performed using a sample size sufficient to meet a high level of assurance.

-Testing totaled \$2,657,050 or 100% of total expenditures for the fiscal year ended June 30, 2021.
+There were no expenditures during the fiscal year ended June 30, 2023.